ylavinia/ylavinia.github.io/index.md

+## Yukhe Lavinia

-Hi, I'm Yukhe (pronounced "you-key").
+Hi, I'm Yukhe.
 I'm a software engineer with a background in machine learning and deep learning.
 I have done research on convolutional neural networks, computer vision, and the Internet of Things on 6LoWPAN.
 I am currently working as a software engineer building music school portal application.

 ### Education
 - Master of Science, Computer Science, California State University, Fullerton, CA